Ahmed336-cell/100-day-challenge/README.md

 ## Day 85
 15 days of solving in leetcode :)

 ## Day 86
 work on network project using cisco packet tracer

 ## Day 87
-work on wedding app that fetch data from firestore and display it
+work on a wedding app that fetches data from Firestore and display it

+## Day 88
+solve daily problem in leetcode + make some changes in app